 - Make sure your house number is easy to see from the street both day and night so that emergency services can easily locate your house. - Trim bushes and trees that obscure windows and could be used as hiding places by intruders. - Have your outside lights and window and door locks checked regularly to ensure they are operating correctly.
-Consider having sensor lights installed that turn on with movement. - Red Cross and hardware shops have a key safe that can be bolted outside and only opened by a number code. - Never leave keys hidden insecurely outside your home; leave them with a trusted neighbour or friend. - Your meter box can be secured with a padlock which can be purchased from ACTEWAGL shopfronts. - Don't leave garden tools lying around, always keep all garden tools in a locked shed or garage. - A peephole in your door and a light outside enables you to see who is there day and night without having to open the door. - Keep security doors locked at all times.
+Consider having sensor lights installed that turn on with movement. - Never leave keys hidden outside your home; leave them with a trusted neighbour or friend. - Red Cross and hardware shops have a key holder that can be bolted outside and only opened by a number code. - Your meter box can be secured with a padlock which can be purchased from ACTEWAGL shopfronts. - Don't leave garden tools lying around, always keep all garden tools in a locked shed or garage. - A peephole in your door and a light outside enables you to see who is there day and night without having to open the door. - Keep security doors locked at all times.